aptospad-app/.github/profile/README.md

 There will be the _sharepad contract_ that all the partners will agree on and each launchpad partner can sell for a specific number of tokens (for example 10%).
 If the total of the fundraising on all launchpads exceeds the project target, the refund process on smart contract will be triggered and users can claim the corresponding amount of APT based on exceeded percentage.

-## ATPP - The utinity token on AptosPad
+## APD - The utinity token on AptosPad
-ATPP is the token/coin of AptosPad on Aptos blockchain that is designed to leverage the AptosPad ecosystem
+APD is the token/coin of AptosPad on Aptos blockchain that is designed to leverage the AptosPad ecosystem
 ### Token utinity
-With APTT token/coin, users can:
+With APD token/coin, users can:
 - Get more opportunity to participate in early sale of any projects
 - Stake to add to whitelist, get ticket and buy tokens
 - Earn reward from staking tools